toolness/teenydoh/README.md

     )
 ```

-This should expose *only* the site's home page to the Playdoh app.
+This should expose *only* your site's home page to the Playdoh app.
 To
 expose more pages, you'll need to add to `urlpatterns`.

 You *should* be able to just copy the `.po` files from your site into